 - Environmental ethics / environmental politics

-Oliver has reviewed book manuscripts for Routledge press, and has peer reviewed articles in a number of high quality journals, including Global Discourse, Theory Culture and Critique, and Political Studies.
+Oliver has reviewed book manuscripts for a range of academic publishers and has peer reviewed articles in a number of high quality journals, including Global Discourse, Theory Culture and Critique, and Political Studies.

-Oliver is a member of various specialist groups in the PSA, and is also a member of the International Society for Environmental Ethics.
+Oliver is a member of various specialist groups in the Political Studies Association.